GLM-5.1 vs Kimi K2 Instruct

 The capability footprint differs most on function calling: GLM-5.1, tool use: GLM-5.1, and code execution: GLM-5.1.
 Both models share reasoning mode and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, GLM-5.1 lists $0.95/1M input and $3.15/1M output tokens, while Kimi K2 Instruct lists $0.6/1M input and $2.5/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Kimi K2 Instruct lower by about $0.44 per million blended tokens.
-Availability is 2 providers versus 3, so concentration risk also matters.
+For cost, GLM-5.1 lists $0.98/1M input and $3.08/1M output tokens on the cheapest tracked provider, while Kimi K2 Instruct lists $0.57/1M input and $2.30/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Kimi K2 Instruct lower by about $0.52 per million blended tokens.
+Availability is 5 providers versus 5, so concentration risk also matters.

-Choose GLM-5.1 when coding workflow support are central to the workload.
-Choose Kimi K2 Instruct when provider fit, lower input-token cost, and broader provider choice are more important.
+Choose GLM-5.1 when coding workflow support and larger context windows are central to the workload.
+Choose Kimi K2 Instruct when provider fit and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ